 Mirabai Bush was a co-founder of the Center for Contemplative Mind in Society and served as Executive Director until 2008.
-She is currently the Associate Director and Senior Fellow of the Center for Contemplative Mind in Society.
+She is currently Senior Fellow of the Center for Contemplative Mind in Society.
 As Director, Mirabai led the Center’s programs in higher education, including the Contemplative Practice Fellowships administered by the American Council of Learned Societies.
 Mirabai has spoken about and taught contemplative practices at many education conferences and institutions, including Vassar College, UC Davis, Agnes Scott, and Holy Cross College.
 She teaches in the Smith College School for Social Work’s Contemplative Clinical Practice Certificate Program.

 Mirabai holds a unique background of organizational management, teaching, and spiritual practice.
 A founding board member of the Seva Foundation, an international public health organization, she directed the Seva Guatemala Project, which supports sustainable agriculture and integrated community development.
 Also at Seva, she co-developed Sustaining Compassion, Sustaining the Earth, a series of retreats and events for grassroots environmental activists on the interconnection of spirit and action.
 She is co-author, with Ram Dass, of Compassion in Action: Setting Out on the Path of Service, published by Random House.